Class participation = 10 points

 Assignment 3 C Biophilic design

-Objective: To create an object of that uses the principles of Biophilic design and is 2D printed and or laser cut, printed on a 3D prototyping machines as the final output.
-5 renders fully lit and placed in the appropriate context, for presentation during the final crit on your blog.
+Objective: To create an object of that uses the principles of Biophilic design and is 2D printed and or laser cut or printed on a 3D prototyping machine, as the final output.
+Includes 5-renders fully lit and placed in the appropriate context, for presentation during the final crit on your blog.

 You should upload these onto your blog at a high enough resolution to fill the computer screen without raster effects.
 Please Do not email these to me.